emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of media discovery options. ❌

 ***
+## HydraHD
+### Score: 15/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 7 english servers + 3 non eng, but they don't auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI isn't bad, but it could be improved. ⚠️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has continue watching + favorites. ✔️
+1. Its alright, it has lot of options for filtering. ⚠️

+***
 ## Freek
 ### Score: 15/20
 1. Streams load very fast. ✔️